 Roses are heavy feeders, especially when they are in active growth and bloom.
-Feed your roses once every 2-3 weeks during the growing season with a water-soluble fertilizer for roses.
+Feed your roses once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster for Roses (SKU #M7574).
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in the spring.
+Resume fertilizing when new growth appears in spring.